naugtur/ripper/README.md

 Copy and compress fragments of html document and insert to another document preserving the CSS applied to elements.

-The `copy(node)` method serializes all content of given DOM node and CSS style set on elements inside to a string containing only letters provided as the dictionary.
+The `copy(node,<preprocess>,<skipCSS>)` method serializes all content of given DOM node and CSS style set on elements inside to a string containing only letters provided as the dictionary.
 The default dictionary contains all characters that are allowed in HTTP GET request.
+Optional attributes: perprocess - function to run on node copy before serializing; skipCSS - set to true to not sotre information about styles.

-The `paste(data,node)` method creates a child in a given node with deserialized content from the `data` string
+The `paste(data,<target>)` method returns a node with deserialized content from the `data` string.
+Optional: target - node to use for output.

 ##Usage: